SanBingYouYong/SanBingYouYong.github.io/index.md

 # ZHANG Shuyuan
 Shuyuan is a dedicated Computer Science graduate from the University of Edinburgh, currently pursuing an MSc in Advanced Computing at Imperial College London.
-With a solid background in **Computer Vision**, **Computer Graphics**, and **Natural Language Processing**, Shuyuan has gained valuable experience in various technical domains, including *digital humans* and the application of *large language models*.
+With a solid background in **Computer Vision**, **Computer Graphics**, and **Natural Language Processing**, Shuyuan has gained valuable experience in various technical domains, including *digital humans* and *large language models*.

 ## Highlights
 ### Computer Vision / Computer Graphics